web-advanced-fall-2016/final-project-drmartens/README.md

 Also there is a mirroring issue going on which isn't code related, but I think is an issue between the library and the board used.
 I need to try rewiring the circuit so that this issue is fixed.

-Need to improve the overall interface for the site.
-The table works very well, but I need to do alot of design work down the road to make this a better experience for users.

 Need to use an online database for security and consistency.
 While writing a JSON file is great for small amounts of data, I will need to use a real database service to securely store information and payments from users in the future.

 I tried redoing this project with Mongo.DB but had issues incorporating everything as I'm still learning Mongo's functionality.
 I decided to leave it off for this project since the websockets and serial communication were complicated enough during the busy finals period.